-- Wireless Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
+- PSK Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters.
+The default password is the same with the default PIN code, which is labeled on the bottom of the router or can be found in Figure 4-2. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - > WPA /WPA2- Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
+Enter 0 to disable the update. - > WPA/WPA2- Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
 The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select either Automatic, or TKIP or AES.

-If you check the WPA/WPA2- Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20.
+If you check the WPA/WPA2-Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20.

 WPA/WPA2 - Enterprise

-Version: Automatic 💌
+Version: Automatic

 Encryption: TKIP

 Radius Server IP:

 Radius Port: 1812 (1-65535, 0 stands for default port 1812)

 Radius Password:

 Group Key Update Period: 0 (in second, minimum is 30, 0 means no update)

-We do not recommend using the TKIP encryption if this device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.
+We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.